 As time passed by, pork dishes like this traveled to every kitchen in the Philippines.
-Not just locally, but it conquered international tables as well.
-The dish’s components also transformed from swine’s innards and face to swine’s good cut of meat like liempo and belly.
+Not just locally, but conquered international tables as well.
+The dish's components also transformed from swine’s innards and face to swine’s good cut of meat like Liempo and belly.

 Moreover, the great dish is celebrated annually every December through the “Sisig Festival” (Sadsaran Qing Angeles) held in Angeles City since 2003.
-Cooking competition is also conducted between renowned chefs where they showcase their version of Kapampangan dishes, especially the star dish: Swine meat Sisig.
+A cooking competition is also conducted between renowned chefs where they showcase their version of Kapampangan dishes, especially the star dish: Swine meat Sisig.

 Did you also know that there are lots of recipe variants that you can do with Sisig?
 Well, great then, you are scrolling through this article because we are about to give you a little trivia about how flexible sisig recipes can be.
 You can choose between broiler or fish as the ingredient.
 Just prepare it like how the authentic sisig dish is ready and then stuffed it on a taco.
 Top it with mayonnaise, and voila, Sisig taco is done.

 Another one is the Tuna Sisig recipe.
-This dish is perfect for living alone, like students or working professionals living in a dormitory or boarding houses.
-Grab a can of your favorite tuna, then browse on to this article for the recipe.
-Replace the swine meat with the canned tuna.
+This dish is perfect for living alone, like students or working professionals living in a dormitory or boarding house.
+Grab a can of your favorite tuna, then browse this article for the recipe.
+Replace the swine meat with canned tuna.
 Drain the tuna oil first to avoid the dish from being soggy.

 Another impressive sisig recipe transformation is Sisig carbonara.
 No one could ever resist the creaminess of carbonara garnished with crunchy sisig.
-You will be amazed at how an Italian dish can go well with a Kapampangan authentic cuisine.
+You will be amazed at how an Italian dish can go well with Kapampangan's authentic cuisine.

 Since we can use fish as alternative meat, the most popular fish used in this recipe is Bangus.
-Bangus Sisig has an authentic flavor that will surely catch everyone’s appetite.
-Moreover, you can sprinkle mushroom chicharon as a garnish for extra crisp.
+Bangus Sisig has an authentic flavor that will surely catch everyone's appetite.
+Moreover, you can sprinkle mushroom Chicharon as a garnish for extra crispiness.